 Parallel Prints NZ – Australia 2015

-A second parallel prints project will take place in October 2015.
-11 Australian artists have been invited to contribute to a portfolio that will be shown at Art at Wharepuke, New Zealand and the Art Gallery of Ballarat, Victoria.
-The exhibition is scheduled to run from the 3rd October for7 – 8 weeks.
-The original works from the NZ-UK 2013 portfolio will also been shown to give the exhibition historical context.
+The second Parallel Prints project took place in October 2015.
+11 Australian artists were invited to contribute to the portfolio that was shown at Art at Wharepuke, New Zealand and the Art Gallery of Ballarat, Victoria, Australia.
+The works from the first NZ-UK 2013 portfolio were also shown alongside the Australian ones to give the exhibition historical context.

 The Australian artists showing alongside Mark Graver are :